Iloilo Travel Guide

 Ponsyon by Breakthrough

 Address: Benigno Aquino Avenue, Iloilo City

-One of Ponsyon’s greatest selling point is the ambiance the restaurant has.
-It has great seafood options, which is why it has become a favorite of diners.
+One of Ponsyon’s greatest selling points is the ambiance the restaurant has.
+It has excellent seafood options, which is why it has become a favorite of diners.
 The menu options are also generally pretty cheap.

 What to Do and See